atifmansoor/expo-screenshot-logger/README.md

 - 🖼️ **High Quality** - Support for PNG/JPG with customizable quality settings

 ### Screenshots
+These screenshots are of the tool capturing screenshots of the example app (see /example).

+Initial load of the expo-screenshot-logger dev tool plugin:

 ![start.png](screenshots/start.png)

+We have now captured a screenshot of our example app and we can see it in our dev tool:

 ![captured.png](screenshots/captured.png)

+We can click on the image to zoom-in and copy to our clipboard for sharing:

 ![zoomed-in.png](screenshots/zoomed-in.png)

 ## 🚀 Quick Start